An Improved Composition Theorem of a Universal Relation and Most Functions via Effective Restriction: A Composition Theorem of a Universal Relation and a Multiplexor

 \section{A Composition Theorem of a Universal Relation and a Multiplexor}

 In this section, we prove the lower bound for $\textnormal{U}_m \diamond \textnormal{MUX}_\mathcal{F}$ in the model of partially half-duplex communication with adversary.
 At first, let's see the overall strategy of the proof.
-When $n\geq m$, we can use a two-stage argument to show after the protocol has spent approximate $m$ bits communication, it still needs another approximate $n$ bits to completely solve the problem.
-After spent approximate $m$ bits, we can extract a set of inputs from the residual problem and use it to solve the non-equality problem of size approximate $2^{2^n}$ non-deterministically thus the protocol needs another about $n$ bits.
+When $n\geq m$, we can use a two-stage argument to show that after the protocol has spent approximate $m$ bits communication, it still needs another approximate $n$ bits to completely solve the problem.
+After spent approximate $m$ bits, we can extract a set of inputs from the residual problem and use it to solve the non-equality problem of size approximate $2^{2^n}$ non-deterministically thus the protocol needs another approximate $n$ bits.

-But when $n$ is much smaller than $m$, there is some subtle problem about this argument.
-In order to apply the two stage argument we must be able to show the protocol needs to spend about $m$ bits in the first stage, but now we only are able to show the protocol needs to spend about $n$ bits in the first stage.
-Nevertheless, we can repeatedly use the two stage argument to boost the complexity of the protocol.
+But when $n$ is much smaller than $m$, there is some subtle issue about this argument.
+In order to apply the two stage argument we must be able to show the protocol needs to spend about $m$ bits in the first stage, but now we are only able to show that the protocol needs to spend about $n$ bits in the first stage.
+Nevertheless, we can repeatedly use the two stage argument to boost the complexity of the protocol up until it's done.
 In general, we can show a boosting theorem that is after the protocol has spent $s\leq m-o(m)$ bits in first stage, it still requires another approximate $n$ bits to compete the task.
 We can repeatedly use the boosting theorem to add approximate $n$ to $s$ until $s$ is about $m$, then we add a final approximate $n$ to $s$ and obtain the final complexity which is about $m+n$.